 With our health system’s full-force focus on responding to the COVID-19 crisis, the operation of clinical trials is affected on multiple fronts—from patients hesitant or unable to continue treatment to competing demands for staff.
 While guidance addressing how to deal with emerging issues has been issued by the U.S. Food and Drug Administration, the National Cancer Institute, and the National Institutes of Health, oncology stakeholder organizations including the Association of Community Cancer Centers are working to address emerging real-world operational challenges and information gaps.

-Today, on Friday, April 3, ACCC is presenting “Clinical Trials Amid COVID-19” with ACCC President Randall A. Oyer, MD, Medical Director, Oncology Program, Penn Medicine Lancaster General Health.
+Today, on Friday, April 3, ACCC is presenting “Clinical Trials Amid COVID-19” with ACCC President Randall A. Oyer, MD, Medical Director, Ann B. Barshinger Cancer Institute, Penn Medicine Lancaster General Health.
 This is the second in ACCC’s weekly COVID-19 webcast series.

 Today’s webcast will cover: